RongyanYuan/Index-Modeling-Rongyan-Yuan/README.md

 There are two external packages used in this project: pandas and numpy, which have been already announced in the requirement.txt file.

 # Contact
-If there is anything you need, please contact me via my [email](mailto: adrianrongyanyun@gmail.com)
+If there is anything you need, please contact me via my email: adrianrongyanyun@gmail.com.